Parents & Carers

-Parents who have concerns about any aspect of the curriculum should discuss these in the first instance with the student´s Learning Manager.
-If the issue is not resolved parents should make an official complaint in writing to the Executive Principal.
+Parents who have concerns about any aspect of the curriculum should discuss these in the first instance with the student´s Student Support Officer.
+If the issue is not resolved parents should make an official complaint in writing to the Academy Head.

-This policy will be monitored by the Deputy Principal (Deep Experience), who will report to the Executive Principal on its implementation on a regular basis.
-The Executive Principal will report to the governing body´s Education Committee on the progress of the policy and will recommend any changes.
+This policy will be monitored by the Deputy Head (Deep Experience), who will report to the Academy Head on its implementation on a regular basis.
+The Academy Head will report to the governing body´s Education Committee on the progress of the policy and will recommend any changes.